 The payment of the foregoing severance and change in control benefits, exclusive of certain accrued obligations, is subject to execution by Ms. Cochran of a release of claims against us.
 Ms. Cochran will be subject to non-competition, non-solicitation and confidentiality covenants following the termination of her employment.
-For quantitative disclosure regarding estimated payments and other benefits that would have been received by Ms. Cochran or her estate if her employment had terminated on July 29, 2016, the last business day of 2016, under various circumstances, see "Potential Payments Upon Termination or Change in Control" above.
+For quantitative disclosure regarding estimated payments and other benefits that would have been received by Ms. Cochran or her estate if her employment had terminated on August 1, 2014, the last business day of 2014, under various circumstances, see "Potential Payments Upon Termination or Change in Control" above.

-The terms of Ms. Cochran's employment agreement were negotiated on behalf of the Company by the Compensation Committee, with the assistance of Cook & Co., and approved by the Board of Directors.
+The terms were negotiated on behalf of the Company by the Compensation Committee, with the assistance of Cook & Co., and approved by the Board of Directors.
 Ms. Cochran and the Company were each represented by separate independent legal counsel.